Dioti/SorterApp/README.md

 - [ ] Allow user to specify range when generating a random array
 - [ ] Implement alternative methods for choosing a pivot during quick sort
 - [ ] Detect non-numeric, non-comma characters in the GUI array input field and disable Sort button if there are
-- [ ] Implement more sort algorithms (insertion, selection, Collections.sort(), Arrays.sort(), Arrays.p barallelSort())
+- [x] Implement more sort algorithms (insertion, selection, Collections.sort(), Arrays.sort(), Arrays.parallelSort())
-- [ ] Add an option for the user to use all or a combination of search approaches to allow a performance comparison of sort methods to be made
+- [x] Add an option for the user to use all or a combination of search approaches to allow a performance comparison of sort methods to be made